GautamRaj-12/obsidian-git-sync/typescript/02_basic_types_ts.md

 ```

 - The `any` type is useful when you don’t want to write out a long type just to convince TypeScript that a particular line of code is okay.
-- We shouldn't use it all the time, but some
+- We shouldn't use it all the time, but sometimes we may need it.
+- **noImplicitAny***